-In this tutorial we'll make a fun and very simple stencil that we can use on a variety of surfaces which includes t-shirts, walls, and canvas bags.
+In this tutorial we'll make a fun and very simple stencil that we can use on a variety of surfaces, including t-shirts, walls, and canvas bags.
 The possibilities only end with your imagination.
-Inspired by Alice in Wonderland, I'll create a mouse in a tea cup design in Adobe Illustrator and prepare it ready to be used as a stencil.
+Inspired by Alice in Wonderland, I'll create a mouse in a teacup design in Adobe Illustrator and prepare it ready to be used as a stencil.

 1. Prepare Your Document